Solar-Insights/geo-env-backend/README.md

 # Project

-geo-env-backend is an Express + TypeScript project aiming to provide an easy-to-use and easy-to-setup server-template for developpers wanting to use geographic, solar and air-quality data.
+geo-env-backend is an Express + TypeScript project aiming to provide an easy-to-use and easy-to-setup server-template for developpers wanting to use geographic and solar data.
 The first version of the project is still under development and uses solely the different Google APIs.

 # Running the Express server